 It is always better to be wise than to be smart.
-Paid traffic is one such wise decision; digital marketers must take into account.
-However, many of you have this misconception that paid traffic is expensive- all thanks to those delusive of people who have spent a lot of money and saw no return.
+Paid traffic is one such wise decision; that digital marketers must take into account.
+However, many of you have this misconception that paid traffic is expensive- all thanks to those delusive people who have spent a lot of money and saw no return.

 Let me specify this, paid traffic, on the contrary, can be quite affordable at times.
 As soon as you have a winning campaign in your hands, paid traffic is such a step that you can take your business to the next level.
 More often than not, in any case, if you fail with paid traffic you may realize some common newbie mistakes.

-In case if you are new to paid traffic, you can try spending small amounts of money at a time.
+In case you are new to paid traffic, you can try spending small amounts of money at a time.
 A good suggested starting point is no more than $50.
-You can try using Facebook Ad prices have risen by 247%, spending small amounts on the platform can still teach you a lot.
+You can try using Facebook Ad prices have risen by 247%, and spending small amounts on the platform can still teach you a lot.
 However, there is no guarantee that your campaigns are going to work out.

 “After all, one can never see the future, perhaps the possibilities!”